creyesp/Awesome-recsys/notes.md

 even interchangeable.
 Instead, it might be better to choose an item l that complements i better – even if l has a lower score than j.
 Diversification of result sets is an example to avoid some of these effects"

+"In netflix data set naybe user has a preference by popular movie against super personalized recommendations, it has a opposite behavior on music dataset where user prefer much perzonalied recommendations"